Sharly-Chess/sharly-chess.github.io/docs/plugins/chessevent.en.md

 - the tournament ID (on the _ChessEvent_ platform).

 {: .note }
-> The _ChessEvent_ ID and password, as well as the event name on the _ChessEvent_ platform, can be defined in _Sharly Chess_ at event-level and used by default by all tournaments in the event.
+> :source_information: The _ChessEvent_ ID and password, as well as the event name on the _ChessEvent_ platform, can be defined in _Sharly Chess_ at event-level and used by default by all tournaments in the event.

 ## Exemple